< Back

 • Apply jointly with your employer within four months of starting work

-The ruling also allows partial non-resident tax status, meaning you may be exempt from taxation in Box 2 and Box 3 (such as foreign investments or shares).
+In addition, the ruling allows partial non-resident tax status.
+This means you may be exempt from taxation in Box 2 and Box 3 (such as foreign investments or shares).

 Since 1 January 2024, the 30% benefit is phased out gradually [8]: